 The American Models Fairbanks-Morse Train Master was out for many years before I bought one.
 I did not think they were interesting enough to add antennas for PRR.
 Then my Reading modeling binge hit in 2015.
 It is all something a bit different.
 No Trainphone antennas are needed; it is Pullman Green and some were used in dual service for freight and passenger service.
 My 861 will mostly be used in passenger service.

 Since I was not going to make a PRR unit I never really paid attention to the Trainmaster.
-It was out for many years, and I never got 1.
 The model was significantly better than I expected.
 American Models diesels always had Delrin plastic handrails that never stayed in place.
 The Trainmaster has very nice and STRONG metal handrails.
 That a major plus, as it is one very big thing I would not have to replace.